How to Prepare for a Baby: The Less Obvious Things to do Before Baby Arrives

-I have a full review of Walmart’s free grocery pick up here, but long story short: I save money, I save time, and while it’s not perfect, it makes mom-life WAY easier.
+I have a full review of the free grocery pick up I use here, but long story short: I save money, I save time, and while it’s not perfect, it makes mom-life WAY easier.
 Go ahead and get it set up before Baby arrives so you don’t have to hassle with it while recovering from childbirth.

-Oh, and here’s 10 bucks toward your first order!
+Oh, and here’s a free 10 bucks toward your first order!

 2. Do Your Homework

 There are a few aspects of becoming a new mama can’t be found in a parenting book and don’t always come totally naturally.
 Taking some time to prepare in advance can make alllll the difference once baby arrives…

 First off, learn to breastfeed and pump BEFORE baby comes.